 Being diagnosed with COVID-19 gave CEO Hector Hernandez a better perspective on health and his extraordinary staff.

-In this video, Prospect Medical clinical leaders across the nation share stories of sacrifice, encouragement and thanks from the front lines of care during the ongoing COVID-19 pandemic.
+Prospect Medical clinical leaders across the nation have stories of sacrifice, encouragement and thanks from the front lines of care during the ongoing COVID-19 pandemic.

 Every year, we celebrate National Nurses Week.
 This year, at this exceptional time, our Prospect Medical nurses’ sacrifices, dedication, and compassion have an even deeper meaning.
 I thank all our nurses for the tremendous work they do every day to care for our patients, especially during this pandemic.